 Using Special Collections at the John Rylands Research Institute and Library

-Researchers can book appointments to access material in the Special Collections Reading Room at the JRRIL by emailing email@example.com.
+Researchers can book appointments to access material in the Special Collections Reading Room at the JRRIL by using our booking request form.
+If you have any trouble with this form, please email the reading room team at: firstname.lastname@example.org.

-You can also book an hour-long digital appointment to view a small amount of Special Collections via a Zoom call.
+You can also use the booking request form to book an hour-long digital appointment to view a small amount of Special Collections via a Zoom call.

 - In-person appointments are available from Monday to Saturday between 10am and 5pm (extended opening hours on Thursdays, 10am to 7pm)